portainer/portainer-docs/admin/registries/README.md

 A registry is a repository of container images or OCI-format Helm charts that can be pulled and deployed on a containerized infrastructure.
 Portainer supports connecting registries to the Portainer Server instance, allowing you to use those registries when deploying containers.

-{% hint style="info" %}
-OCI registries are only supported in Portainer Business Edition.
-{% endhint %}

 <figure><img src="../../.gitbook/assets/2.15-admin-registries.png" alt=""><figcaption></figcaption></figure>

 {% content-ref url="add/" %}